Language

 Frequently Asked Questions

-Why does the same password produce different hashes?
+Why does the same password produce a different hash each time?

 What is the difference between $2a$, $2b$, and $2y$?

-All three versions are compatible — this tool generates $2b$ hashes and can verify all three formats.
+$2a$ is the original specification, $2b$ is the updated version that fixes long-password handling, and $2y$ is PHP's identifier.
+All three are compatible — this tool generates $2b$ hashes and can verify all three formats.

 Is there a maximum password length?